Pinoccio/docs/carlo.md

 #### GET /v1/stats

-get a stream of time series data from start time to end time for any report.
+Get a stream of time series data from start time to end time for any report.
 - if no end time is provided or the end time is in the future events will continue as they happen in real time.
 - if no start time is provided you will ony get events starting from now as they happen in real time.